 - Send the solo ads traffic to the lead capture page.
 Make sure you use a link tracking tool like ClickMagick.
-ClickMagick’s price is cheap compared with other link rotation software and its solo-ads-friendliness is second to none.
+ClickMagick’s subscription prices are affordable compared with other link rotation software, and its solo-ads-friendliness is second to none.
 Clickfunnels have several solo-ads optimized lead capture pages.

 - Never waste a visitor.
-Use popups and back-button scripts to increase the lead conversion rates.
+Use popups and back-button scripts to increase lead conversion rates.
 I recommend using an on-site conversion rate optimization tool like Convertful.
-It has different widget types such as scratch cards and spin-to-win wheels to increase conversions.
+It has different widget types, such as scratch cards and spin-to-win wheels, to increase conversions.
 Learn more in this Convertful review.
 Here’s an example of using Convertful to pass URL and cookie parameters to the autoresponder and UpViral giveaway software.
-(Upviral offers a free trial and I recommend checking it out if you are into using giveaways to grow your busienss.
+(Upviral offers a free trial, and I recommend checking it out if you are into using giveaways to grow your business.
 Read this review of UpViral to find out more details.).
-Here is a complete list of best online contest software (categoried based on the speciality).
+Here is a complete list of the best online contest software (categorized based on the specialty).

 - Retarget people who clicked links in solo ad emails.
 Use an URL shortening service like Replug for firing multiple pixels in a single link.

-The best option from three advertising methods for eCommerce sites and Shopify stores is Facebook advertising.
+The best option of three advertising methods for eCommerce sites and Shopify stores is Facebook advertising.

 - You can target based on the user’s interests.